Alone in the Dark 2 (video game): Reception

 Computer Gaming World in April 1994 said that the computer version of Alone in the Dark 2 "looks rich enough to meet gamers' expectations for a solid sequel".
 In May 1994 the magazine said that with improved graphics, it "offers plenty of game play for those who like their adventures with a dash of the macabre".
 In June 1994 the magazine said that the game was not "for those who are easily frustrated".
 It concluded that "Despite its weak ending ...
 Alone 2 is a good, solid challenge.
 Much more so than its predecessor, it will test players' reflexes as well as their minds".

+Edge gave the PC version 9/10, praising the "more responsive" character control, "nerve-tinglingly clear" audio samples and "movie-style production" values, as well as the huge increase in the number of locations from the first game.
+They warn players that the game is "gruesome" and "bloody frightening", concluding that it's "also great entertainment."

 Reviewing the PlayStation version, Maximum called the PC original "one of the most ground-breaking arcade/adventures to date" and hailed its appearance on the PlayStation as "the first true arcade/adventure for the system."
 They commented approvingly on the H. P. Lovecraft-inspired locations, the way the player is eased into the controls, and the twist of having to play through a segment of the game as Grace.
 However, they remarked that the game is outdated and outclassed by the upcoming Resident Evil.
 Next Generation emphasized the last point: "frankly it's yesterday's news, and releasing it to PlayStation in the wake of Resident Evil just makes it redundant."

 James V. Trunzo reviewed Alone in the Dark 2 in White Wolf #47 (Sept., 1994), rating it a 4 out of 5 and stated that "In the end, Alone in the Dark 2 should be experienced by all serious gamers."

 Steve Bradley reviewed the PlayStation version of Alone in the Dark: Jack Is Back for Arcane magazine, rating it an 8 out of 10 overall.
 Bradley comments that "The 3D graphics are superb, the use of camera angles dynamic, but the strength of AITD is the sheer suspense generated as you explore a haunted mansion and its environs - it's genuinely frightening.
 Sure, the control can be a bit iffy (a general rule of thumb in such fare as this) and the graphics are a mite patchy, but it's by far the best roleplaying adventure game for the PlayStation."